 How Immigration Grease is Affected by Economic, Institutional and Policy Contexts: Evidence from EU Labor Markets

-Keywords: labor supply, skill matching, migration, skill shortage, welfare state, institutions, policy, integration.
+Keywords: labor supply, skill matching, migration, labor shortage, welfare state, institutions, policy

 JEL Classification: J15, J24, J61, J68